nonpricklycactus/Ehentai_metadata/README.md

 The Database from EhTagTranslation [Database](https://github.com/EhTagTranslation/Database) and data transformation

 **Version History:**
+**Version 2.3.0** - 21 August 2022

+- Remove uploader tag
+- Resolved an issue where only one would be added when there are multiple artists and societies

 **Version 2.2.7** - 20 August 2022

 - Solve the problem of Accurate_Label crash in Calibre 6 version